Research interests

 Photoelectrochemistry

-We work on developing new materials and photoelectrode architectures for photoelectrochemcial reactions, including water splitting and carbon dioxide reduction.
-We develop novel approaches to engineer the interface between semiconductors and electrolytes, in order to optimize the performance of the semiconductors and achieve efficient solar energy devices for the production of solar fuels.
+We work on developing new materials and photoelectrode architectures for photoelectrochemical reactions, including water splitting and carbon dioxide reduction.
+We develop novel approaches to engineer the interface between semiconductors and electrolytes, in order to optimize the performance of the semicoductors and achieve efficient solar energy devices for the production of solar fuels.
 We develop fabrication methods to tune those interfaces and boost their photoelectrochemical final performance.
+We also exploit synergies with the photovoltaics and electrocatalysis fields to develop photoelectrodes with buried junctions, protected with carbon catalytic sheets.
 We have capacity for electrode synthesis as well as potentiostats, solar simulators, LEDs, monochromators, gas chromatograph, etc. for a full (photo)electrochemical and gas evolution characterization.
-Materials that we work on include bismuth vanadate, iron oxide, titania, hematite, and perovskites, for either photoanodes or photocathodes.
+Materials that we work on include bismuth vanadate, iron oxide, titania, hematite, perovskites, and organic bulk heterojunctions for either photoanodes or photocathodes.

 TOC image of Regue et al.